wandb/docs/docs/guides/app/features/system-metrics.md

 psutil.virtual_memory().available / 1024 / 1024
 ```
 This retrieves the amount of available memory in the system and converts it to MB.

+W&B assigns a `proc.memory.availableMB` tag to this metric.

 <!-- New section -->
 ## Network